PavanRangani/docs/docs/prd/legal-entities/partnership.md

 Officers of the firm.
 Its not mandatory.

 Officers are either individuals or contact.

-For Manager role, Officers are Individuals, Contacts and Same family Legal entity.
+- For Manager role, Officers are Individuals, Contacts and Same family Legal entity.
+- For other role, Officers are dropdown of whole contact and individuals.

 Based on selected Entity type, officers with different role can be added.
 With each officer `Start date` , `End date` , `Notes` and `Role` can be specified. `Notes`   should be show in multiple line when required.